dexie/dexie-website/docs/IndexedDB-on-Safari.md

 ## Safari version >= 14

 Fast and stable IndexedDB support.
 A few race condition issues that Dexie can workaround.
 For the most stable Safari support, use Dexie 4 (`npm install dexie@latest`).
-It works around the most major Safari issue and it continuously runs its unit tests on Safari browsers in browserstack for every commit.
+It works around the most major Safari issue and it continuously runs its unit tests on Safari browsers in Lambdatest for every commit.

 ## Chrome and Opera on IOS